stevehopkinson/branching-story-generator/docs/brief.md

 Include instructions for running the application.
 It will be run on a UNIX-like OS.

 Afterwards, write a short report on your approach to designing and implementing this application, the implications of any shortcuts you took, and a list of the things you think this test is testing.
 This report should be suitable for presentation to one of our clients.
 Use a simple text based markup language like Textile or Markdown.

+Send all files in a single archive, and tell me how long you spent on the test.